gmjohnson17/PowerShell_to_Python_Exercise/README.md

 # PowerShell_to_Python_Exercise
 ## Purpose
-This Jupyter notebook was developed for Undergraduate Cyber Warfare (UCWT) students to bridge the gap between basic programming skills learned in the 17X PowerShell course and thier equivalent syntax in Python.
+This Jupyter notebook was developed to help students translate basic PowerShell scripting skills to their equivalent syntax in Python.

-Understanding this code and completion of these exercise does not constitute sufficient preparation for the completion of the 17S course or cover all materials in the 17S or CWO Python course(s).

 ## Localhost Jupyter Notebook Setup